Endon Mahmood: Marriage

 Endon met Abdullah while she was working at the Federal Establishment Office (now the Public Service Department) in the 1960s and they were married in 1965.
 Endon later retired from civil service in 1976.
-Together with Abdullah, Endon had two children: son Datuk Kamaluddin Abdullah, a business tycoon (married to Azrene) and a daughter, Nori Abdullah (married to Khairy Jamaluddin).
+Together with Abdullah, Endon had two children: son Datuk Kamaluddin Abdullah, a business tycoon (married to Azrene, now Fareshah) and a daughter, Nori Abdullah (married to Khairy Jamaluddin).
 Both Abdullah and Endon had four grandchildren.

 Social contributions

 Endon is noted for her contributions to traditional fabric art such as the batik and songket.
 For example, she launched Campaigns and exhibitions such as the "Batik Extravaganza" which was held in early December 2003 and the Malaysian Batik Movement, "Creation for the World".
 She was also a patron of the theatre.

-Illness and Death
+Illness and death

-Endon underwent a radical mastectomy on 18 April 2002, which was followed by 33 sessions of radiation and a series of physiotherapy sessions at St. John's Medical Center, Los Angeles, California.
-She discovered she had breast cancer in 2003 while her twin sister Noraini who had earlier been diagnosed with the disease died in January 2003.
-She left for St. John's Medical Center in Los Angeles, California for treatment, returning again in June 2005 for chemotherapy.
-She returned to Malaysia on 2 October 2005.
-She was later brought home to Seri Perdana to be with her family after spending two weeks in Putrajaya Hospital.
-On 20 October 2005, aged 64, Endon died after a long battle with breast cancer.
-The funeral was conducted at the Prime Minister's residence and the Putra Mosque (where the funeral prayers are conducted), both in Putrajaya.
-Endon was buried at the Muslim cemetery in Taman Selatan, Precinct 20, Putrajaya.
+Endon Mahmood was diagnosed with breast cancer in 2003, shortly before the death of her twin sister, Noraini, who had also been diagnosed with the disease and died in January of the same year.
+Before this, Endon had undergone a radical mastectomy on 18 April 2002, followed by 33 sessions of radiation therapy and subsequent physiotherapy at Saint John's Health Center in Los Angeles, California.

+She continued receiving treatment in Los Angeles, returning there in June 2005 for chemotherapy.
+She returned to Malaysia on 2 October 2005 and was later transferred to Seri Perdana, the Prime Minister's official residence, after a two-week stay at Putrajaya Hospital.

+Endon died on 20 October 2005 at the age of 64 after a prolonged illness.
+Her funeral was conducted at Seri Perdana and the Putra Mosque in Putrajaya, where the funeral prayers were held.
+She was buried at the Muslim cemetery in Taman Selatan, Precinct 20, Putrajaya.